silentorb/marloth-story-docs/docs/general/marloth-narrative-guidelines.md

 Wonder can be a synonym for awe, which is fitting since one of Marloth's primary influences is Lewis Carrol's "The Adventures of Alice in Wonderland".
 Marloth is a type of Wonderland.

+### Background Protagonists

+#### Rules

+* Minimize how frequently protagonists are in the foreground
+* When possible, keep protagonists in the background

+#### Motivation

+* To some degree, protagonists need to be in the foreground
+* Writers have a tendency to keep protagonists in the foreground more than they need to be
+* Rationing protagonist visibility enhances
+  * Humility
+  * Irony
+  * Harmonizing many characters and plot threads

 ### Brevity

 #### Rules